-FCS\RNG.1/HYB-PHY Hierarchical to: FCS\RNG.1.1/HYB-PHY

-Random number generation

-The TSF shall provide a hybrid physical random number generator that implements:
+FCS_RNG.1/HYB-PHY Hierarchical to: FCS_RNG.1.1/HYB-PHY Random number generation No other components.
+The TSF shall provide a hybrid physical random number generator that implements: (PTG.3.1) A total failure test detects a total failure of entropy source immediately when the RNG has started.

+72 [selection: physical, non-physical true, deterministic, hybrid physical, hybrid deterministic] NCJ38AC High-performance secure microcontroller with Crypto Library for Automotive

-(PTG.3.1) A total failure test detects a total failure of entropy source immediately when the RNG has started.
-When a total failure has been detected no random numbers will be output.
+Security Target Lite When a total failure has been detected no random numbers will be output.
 (PTG.3.2) If a total failure of the entropy source occurs while the RNG is being operated, the RNG prevents the output of any internal random number that depends on some raw random numbers that have been generated after the total failure of the entropy source.

-64 [selection: physical, non-physical true, deterministic, hybrid physical, hybrid deterministic]

 (PTG.3.3) The online test shall detect non-tolerable statistical defects of the raw random number sequence (i) immediately when the RNG is started, and (ii) while the RNG is being operated.
 The TSF must not output any random numbers before the power-up online test and the seeding of the DRG.3 postprocessing algorithm have been finished successfully or when a defect has been detected.
 (PTG.3.4) The online test procedure shall be effective to detect non-tolerable weaknesses of the random numbers soon.
 (PTG.3.5) The online test procedure checks the raw random number sequence.
 It is triggered continuously .
 The online test is suitable for detecting nontolerable statistical defects of the statistical properties of the raw random numbers within an acceptable period of time.
 (PTG.3.6) The algorithmic post-processing algorithm belongs to Class DRG.3 with cryptographic state transition function and cryptographic output function, and the output data rate of the post-processing algorithm shall not exceed its input data rate.

-FCS\RNG.1.2/HYB-PHY

-The TSF shall provide numbers that meet:

-(PTG.3.7) Statistical test suites cannot practically distinguish the random numbers from output sequences of an ideal RNG.
+FCS_RNG.1.2/HYB-PHY The TSF shall provide numbers that meet: (PTG.3.7) Statistical test suites cannot practically distinguish the random numbers from output sequences of an ideal RNG.
 The random numbers must pass test procedure A (as defined in [7]).
 (PTG.3.8) The internal random numbers shall use PTRNG of class PTG.2 as random source for the post-processing .

-FCS\COP.1/SW\CRC Hierarchical to: FCS\COP.1.1/SW\CRC

-Cryptographic operation - CRC

-The TSF shall perform calculation of cyclic redundancy checks in accordance with a specified cryptographic algorithm CRC-16 resp.
-CRC-32 and cryptographic key sizes none that meet the following: CRC-CCITT [10] resp.
-IEEE 802.3 [11] .
+FCS_COP.1/SW_CRC Cryptographic operation - CRC Hierarchical to: No other components.
+FCS_COP.1.1/SW_CRC The TSF shall perform calculation of cyclic redundancy checks in accordance with a specified cryptographic algorithm CRC-16 resp.
+CRC-32 and cryptographic

+- 76 [assignment: list of cryptographic operations] - 77 [assignment: cryptographic algorithm]

-All information provided in this document is subject to legal disclaimers.
+NCJ38AC High-performance secure microcontroller with Crypto Library for Automotive All information provided in this document is subject to legal disclaimers.

-65 [selection: externally, at regular intervals, continuously, upon specified internal events]

-66 [selection: bits, octets of bits, numbers [assignment: format of the numbers]]

-67 [selection: use PTRNG of class PTG.2 as random source for the post-processing, have [assignment: work factor], require [assignment: guess work]]
+73 [selection: externally, at regular intervals, continuously, upon specified internal events] 74 [selection: bits, octets of bits, numbers [assignment: format of the numbers]] 75 [selection: use PTRNG of class PTG.2 as random source for the post-processing, have [assignment: work factor], require [assignment: guess work]]